These medicines can be taken by mouth (orally). Shots

 What To Think About

-Long-term use is not recommended, though, because of their serious side
+Long-term use of corticosteroids is not recommended because of their serious side

 To prevent osteoporosis while taking long-term